KabilanMT/COMP8551-GameEngine/README.md

 ### Script Commands
 #### Variables
 Stores a variable to be used later. <br />
-Variable types: int, float, double, string, boolean, and entity. <br />
+Variable types: int, float, double, string, boolean, entity, globalInt, globalFloat, globalDouble, globalString, globalBool, and globalEntity <br />
 Reserved variables: <br />
 deltaTime (double): the deltatime of the frame. <br />
 objectCollision-name (string): set to entity's name collided with. <br />